 Once integrated into your content marketing plan, they allow you to reach a wider customer base.
 This medium is also perfect to target and reach niche audiences.

-The main resource required is your time, to ensure that the content you produce is worth listening to for years to come.
+The main resource required is your time.
+Ensure that the content you produce is worth listening to for years to come.

 The list of businesses who have incorporated podcasting into their content marketing strategy continues to grow month after month.
 Even smaller businesses are tapping into the medium to reach greater audiences and increase profits.